laurpaik/cs-algorithms/README.md

 This procedure prints two lines to the screen on each iteration, for a total of six lines.
 If we had a five-item array, it would print ten items to the screen.
 You might be tempted to say this algorithm has complexity `O(2n)`.
-But, `y = 2n` is still a linear function, so it is more approriate to say that this procedure is linear (`O(n)`).
+But, `y = 2n` is still a linear function, so it is more appropriate to say that this procedure is linear (`O(n)`).

-Another way of saying we care about the "family" of scaling functions is to say we care about the shape of the scaling function for an alogithm.
-In both of the previous examples, graphing input (`n`) against completion time yields a straight line, hence we say that the procedures scale linearly.
+Another way of saying we care about the "family" of scaling functions is to say we care about the shape of the scaling function for an algorithm.
+In both of the previous examples, graphing elements (`n`) against completion time yields a straight line, hence we say that the procedures scale linearly.

 ### Lab: Study Big-O Families